Want to become a pilot? Find out how your VA education benefits can help pay for flight training.

-Are you eligible to receive benefits for vocational flight training and have remaining entitlement under the GI Bill?
+Can I get benefits for flight training if I have remaining entitlement under the GI Bill?

-- You have at least a private pilot’s license.
+- Have at least a private pilot’s license.

-- You have at least a second-class medical certificate valid for second-class privileges—or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate.
+- Have at least a second-class medical certificate valid for second-class privileges—or a first-class medical certificate if you want to pursue the Airline Transport Pilot (ATP) certificate.

-The requirements and benefits vary according to the benefit program you use:
+The benefits depend on the benefit program you use:

-- If you use the Montgomery GI Bill (MGIB) or the Reserve Educational Assistance Program (REAP), VA reimburses eligible beneficiaries for 60% of the approved charges.
-View payment information.
+If you use the Montgomery GI Bill Active Duty (MGIB-AD) or the Reserve Educational Assistance Program (REAP), we’ll pay you back for 60% of the approved fees.

-- If you use the Post-9/11 GI Bill, your payment varies depending on the specific flight course and what type of school you’re attending.
+If you use the Post-9/11 GI Bill, your payment depends on the program and the type of school you’re going to:

-- If your school is a standalone Part 141 pilot school, VA pays the school the full cost of training up to a yearly limit*.
-See the annual maximum amount.
+- If your school is a stand-alone Part 141 pilot school, we’ll pay the school for the net cost of training up to a yearly limit.* See the annual maximum amount.